≡ ▼

 Y = βn*Xn + βn-1*Xn-1 + … + β2*X2 + β1*X1 + β0

 When using LINEST for degrees higher than 1, it is necessary to assemble the X matrix so that each column represents a power of the original vector x.
-So, the L_POLYFIT is mostly just a convenient way of using LINEST without having to build up the X matrix yourself.
+So, the POLYFIT is mostly just a convenient way of using LINEST without having to build up the X matrix yourself.

-L_POLYFIT(known_ys,known_xs,n) = LINEST(known_ys,known_xs^SEQUENCE(1,n))
+POLYFIT(known_ys,known_xs,n) = LINEST(known_ys,known_xs^SEQUENCE(1,n))

-The L_POLYFIT function is used as the basis for many other polynomial related functions, which is another reason for defining it the way it is commonly used in software such as Matlab.
+The POLYFIT function is used as the basis for many other polynomial related functions, which is another reason for defining it the way it is commonly used in software such as Matlab.
 The order of the coefficients in consistent with the LINEST function as well as the polyfit Matlab function.

 Lambda Formula

-This code for using L_POLYFIT in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.
+This code for using POLYFIT in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.

 Code to Create Function via the Name Manager

-Name: L_POLYFIT
+Name: POLYFIT

 Comment: Returns the coefficients for the nth-degree polynomial fit using LINEST